 - Jeff Ward – CEO Animikii Indigenous Technology, 2010 & 2019 Awardee

 - Laara Yaghujaanas, MA – Consultant, Carden Consulting

 HOW TO NOMINATE / APPLY

-Download the 2023 Nomination Guide (coming soon) for further information and tips on submitting a compelling nomination.
+Click here to download the IBA Nomination Guide for additional information and tips on submitting a compelling nomination.

 The nominator must complete the online Nomination form and include the following: